open-mmlab/mmagic/docs/en/install.rst

    '0.13.0'

 If the version outputs correctly, the installation is successful.
-For comprehensive unit tests, run ``pytest .``
+For comprehensive unit tests, run ``pytest .``.

 Install CUDA Version
 ====================

-To enable the full power of MMEditing, we recommend installing the GPU version.
+To enable the full power of MMEditing, we recommend the GPU version.
-Differences in installation only lie at PyTorch and MMCV.
+Differences lie only in PyTorch and MMCV parts.
 Please pay more attention to the version of and the CUDA version of PyTorch.

 .. note::